Bachelor’s Degree Programme in Humanities, Public Service Interpreting (in Finnish)

 The learning environment is multicultural, and students work on projects in pairs and groups across language and cultural boundaries.
 Interpreting students can complete part of their studies abroad at a higher education institution offering interpreting studies in a country of their chosen language.

-The offered working languages will be published soon on this page.
+The offered working languages are decided separately for each application period.
+Please see the Finnish version of this page for the current selection.
 In each working language pair the other language must be Finnish, and applicants must be fluent in Finnish and one of the listed working languages.

 Extent: 210 credit points (ECTS)